The 14th Annual Conference of the Regulatory Science Society of Japan Regulatory Science for the Future of Medicine

 Ms. Akiko Ishii of the Department of Biopharmaceuticals, National Institute of Health Sciences (NIHS), began the session with a presentation on "Approval Matters in the Manufacturing and Marketing Authorization Documents for Drugs and Guidelines for Matters to be Described in the Application for Manufacturing and Marketing Authorization Documents for Drugs (February 10, 2005; hereinafter referred to as "Guidelines")," as a future direction based on discussions at a pharmaceutical regulatory review committee regarding the approval matters and their change management regarding the quality of pharmaceutical products.
 (February 10, 2005, Pharmaceutical and Food Safety Agency, No. 0210001), and the FY2023 "Study Group on Regulations for Strengthening Drug Discovery and Ensuring Stable Supply," he outlined the history of approval items and their change management and introduced the discussions at the Pharmaceutical Affairs Regulation Study Group.

 Next, Mr. Masahiro Takasuga of the Pharmaceutical Research and Manufacturers of America (PhRMA) introduced the differences in approval items, change management, and change categories in Japan, the U.S., and Europe as "PhRMA's Idea of Approval Item Description and Change Management Related to Quality.
-The Guideline on Matters to be Described in Marketing Authorization Applications (February 10, 2005, Pharmaceutical and Food Safety Agency Issue No. 0210001) is considered a challenge because it includes items that are not EC items, four categories of changes are considered necessary: prior authorization, notifiable medium risk, notifiable low risk, and no report required.
+The Guideline on Matters to be Described in Marketing Authorization Applications (February 10, 2005, Pharmaceutical and Food Safety Agency Issue No. 0210001) is considered a challenge because it includes items that are not EC items; four categories of changes are considered necessary: prior authorization, notifiable medium risk, notifiable low risk, and no reporting required; and the table format is internationally recognized as an authorization item.
 The presentation also stated that a tabular format for approval items would be better and easier to understand internationally, and that harmonization with ICH Q12 would be a good idea.

-Next, Ms. Yasuyo Ozaki, Chairperson of the Quality Subcommittee of the Technical Committee of the European Federation of Pharmaceutical Industries and Associations (EFPIA Japan), gave a presentation on "Change Management in Japan from the Perspective of a Foreign Company in Europe (EFPIA)," including the differences between Variation in the EU, examples of Variation in the EU, GMP surveys in Japan and Europe, and risk-based change systems, The presentation was about the risk-based change system.
+Next, Ms. Yasuyo Ozaki, Chairperson of the Quality & Technology Committee of the European Federation of Pharmaceutical Industries and Associations (EFPIA Japan), gave a presentation on Variation in the EU, examples of Variation in the EU, differences in GMP investigations in Japan and Europe, and the risk-based change system as "Change management in Japan from the perspective of a foreign company in Europe (EFPIA), The presentation was about the risk-based change system.
 The difference is that in Japan, the change category is set at the time of approval, whereas in the EU, the change category is determined at the time of change, and in the EU, the GMP investigation covers the manufacturing site, whereas in Japan, the investigation covers the product.
 The EFPIA's opinion was that companies with knowledge and experience should conduct the risk assessment of the change and implement the change.

-Next, Mr. Yoshiki Ozawa of the Development Department, Research & Development Division, Sawai Pharmaceutical Co., Ltd. spoke from the standpoint of a generic drug company, explaining the desirability of obtaining prior agreement on changes after reducing gaps by strengthening communication with regulatory authorities through risk visualization as "a risk-based change management system and the direction to be taken.
+Next, Mr. Yoshiki Ozawa of the Development Department, Research & Development Division, Sawai Pharmaceutical Co., Ltd. spoke from the standpoint of a generic drug company, explaining that it is desirable to obtain prior agreement on changes after reducing gaps by strengthening communication with regulatory authorities through risk visualization as "the way of change management based on risk and the direction to be taken.
 He also stated that risk visualization leads to a better understanding of the product and prompt and appropriate change management.
 While it is desirable in terms of management and operation that the change procedure system be unified globally, especially for brand-name drugs, it was suggested that there could be more than one approach to the same goal of risk-based change management, such as different operations for generic drugs and other drugs not targeted at overseas markets.
 The opinion was expressed that there could be more than one approach to the same goal of risk-based change management.

-P-1 Emiko Seki (Japan Pharmaceutical Manufacturers Association, Japan)
+P-1 Emiko Seki (Japan Pharmaceutical Manufacturers Association, Regulatory Affairs Committee, Application Regulatory Affairs Subcommittee)

-Ms. Emiko Seki, a member of the Pharmaceutical Affairs Committee of the Pharmaceutical Manufacturers Association of Japan (PMAJ), and other members of the Subcommittee on Drug Application Regulation of the PMAJ, presented the current status of development projects at member companies of the Pharmaceutical Affairs Committee of the PMAJ - Considerations from the status of global development, based on a questionnaire survey of development projects and global clinical trials in Japan conducted annually since 2011.
+Emiko Seki, a member of the Regulatory Affairs Committee of the JPMA, and others presented a report on the annual survey of development projects and international clinical trials in Japan since 2011 under the theme of "Current Status of Development Projects by Member Companies of the JPMA Pharmaceutical Manufacturers Association's Regulatory Affairs Committee: Consideration of Global Development Implementation Status".
 Based on the survey of development projects and global clinical trials in Japan conducted every year since 2011, the trends in 2024, changes over time, and a discussion of more efficient global development strategies were introduced.

-For the 2024 survey, responses were received from 66 member companies of the Pharmaceutical Affairs Committee of the Pharmaceutical Manufacturers Association of Japan.
+For the 2024 survey, responses were received from 66 JPMA Regulatory Affairs Committee member companies.
 The number of development projects reached 1106, and the proportion of international clinical trials increased to 81%.
 Antineoplastic drugs were the major development area.
 Global development items accounted for 92% of the total.

 From the timing of the survey, it was inferred that there are still few cases of utilization based on the "Basic Policy on Conducting Phase I Trials in Japanese Patients Prior to the Start of Global Clinical Trials for Pharmaceuticals with Advanced Clinical Development Overseas" issued on December 25, 2023, but it was suggested that the safety of Japanese subjects may be the criteria for conducting Japanese PI trials.
 However, it was suggested that the safety of Japanese subjects may have been a criterion for the decision to conduct a Japanese PI study.
 The situation regarding rare disease and pediatric development remained the same as in previous years, and there was no difference in the ratio of development conducted in Europe, the U.S., and Japan.
-The presenters expressed their expectations for an improved development environment in the future, in light of the issuance of the Drug Loss Elimination Notice.
+The presenters expressed their expectations for improvement of the development environment in the future, in light of the issuance of a notice to eliminate drug losses.

 This presentation received the 14th Best Poster Award.

-P-4 Yoshikazu Yamamoto (Japan Pharmaceutical Manufacturers Association, Pharmaceutical Affairs Committee, Regulatory Affairs Subcommittee)
+P-4 Yoshikazu Yamamoto (Japan Pharmaceutical Manufacturers Association, Regulatory Affairs Committee, Regulatory Affairs Subcommittee)

 Questionnaire on the Status of Review of New Drugs 2024

-Mr. Zenichi Yamamoto, a member of the Pharmaceutical Affairs Committee of the Pharmaceutical Manufacturers Association of Japan (PMAJ), and others presented the results of a questionnaire survey conducted in January 2024 among 64 companies participating in the PMAJ Pharmaceutical Affairs Committee to evaluate the current status of the review process for new drugs approved in 2023 and to propose measures to increase efficiency and improve it, under the theme "Questionnaire 2024 on the Review Status of New Drugs.
+Mr. Zenichi Yamamoto, a member of the Regulatory Affairs Committee of the JPMA, and others presented the results of a questionnaire survey conducted in January 2024 among 64 companies participating in the JPMA's Regulatory Affairs Committee with the purpose of evaluating the current status of the review process for new drugs approved in 2023 and suggesting efficiency and improvement measures.
 The results of a questionnaire survey conducted in January 2024 among 64 companies participating in the Pharmaceutical Affairs Committee of the Pharmaceutical Manufacturers Association of Japan (PMAJ) were presented.

-P-21 Makoto Fujikawa (Japan Pharmaceutical Manufacturers Association, Pharmaceutical Affairs Committee, Pharmaceutical Affairs System Subcommittee)
+P-21 Makoto Fujikawa (Japan Pharmaceutical Manufacturers Association, Regulatory Affairs Committee, Regulatory Affairs Subcommittee)

 Expansion of the Standard Verification Certificate System and Further Streamlining of the GMP Conformity Assessment System - Consideration from the Standpoint of Manufacturers and Distributors

-Mr. Makoto Fujikawa, a member of the Pharmaceutical Affairs Subcommittee of the Pharmaceutical Affairs Committee of the Pharmaceutical Association of Japan, and others presented a paper on "Expansion of the Standard Verification Certificate System and Further Streamlining of the GMP Conformity Assessment System - Consideration from the Standpoint of Manufacturers and Distributors.
-The results of a questionnaire survey conducted in November 2023 among member companies of the Pharmaceutical Affairs Subcommittee of the Pharmaceutical Affairs Committee of the Pharmaceutical Manufacturers Association of Japan (PMAJ) were compared with the results of the 2022 survey reported at the 2023 RS Conference.
+Mr. Makoto Fujikawa, a member of the Regulatory Affairs Committee of the JPMA, and others presented a paper on "Expansion of the Standard Verification Certificate System and Further Streamlining of the GMP Conformity Assessment System - Consideration from the Standpoint of Manufacturers and Distributors" under the theme of "Expansion of the Standard Verification Certificate System and Further Streamlining of the GMP Conformity Assessment System: Considerations from a Manufacturer's Standpoint.
+The results of a questionnaire survey conducted in November 2023 among member companies of the Regulatory Affairs Committee of the JPMA in November 2023 were compared with the results of the 2022 survey reported at the 2023 RS Conference.
 Since no progress has been made in the use of this system in the three years since its introduction, and no advantages of using this system can be seen from the standpoint of manufacturers and distributors, the next revision of the Pharmaceutical Affairs Law will expand the scope of application of the standard confirmation certificate (pre-approval/new drug first-time periodic/export GMP), streamline and improve the efficiency of GMP surveys, and in the future, it is expected that the system will be expanded to include the following In addition, he also expressed his belief that it is necessary to consider designing a system that can both increase the frequency of on-site inspections and strengthen GMP management at manufacturing sites, aiming for further risk-based GMP inspections on a manufacturing site-by-site basis in the future.

 This presentation received the 14th Best Poster Award.